Medically reviewed by Drugs.com. Last updated on Jul 8, 2022.

 Tests to examine the bile ducts.
 Your doctor may recommend procedures to inject dye into the bile ducts.
 This is followed by an imaging test that records where the dye goes.
 These tests can show blockages in the bile ducts.

 - Additional imaging tests.
 Most people with gallbladder cancer will undergo a series of scans to help determine whether the cancer has spread or remains localized.
 Which scans should be performed vary depending on your circumstances.
-Common scans include a CT of the chest and abdomen, ultrasonography, and an MRI of the liver.
+Common scans include a CT and MRI scans of the abdomen and chest.

 What gallbladder cancer treatment options are available to you will depend on the stage of your cancer, your overall health and your preferences.